1

 Things that were “unrealistic”:

-• Human flight (impossible for millennia, then Wright Brothers)
+• Human flight (thought impossible for millennia, then Wright Brothers)

 • Moon landing (JFK made it happen in 9 years)